 As a sound architect, Bruce conceptualized, invented, designed and implemented Clear Channel/Live Nation's Instant Live Concert series, where a band would play a live show that was recorded on the spot and CDs of the show were ready for purchase at the end, within minutes.
 From 2002 through 2008, over 700 titles were recorded and released, from national acts like The Allman Brothers, KISS, Peter Frampton, Jewel, The Black Crowes, Hall & Oates, Phil Lesh of The Grateful Dead, Charlie Daniels and many more.
 One of his favorite memories was mixing and recording KISS live for several shows during their 2004 world tour.
 One of his favorite musical accomplishments was doing the soundtrack for Sony's Playstation Nascar Racing, which was an audio hit and sold over 600,000 copies worldwide.
 In November, 2021, Bruce released his 11-song album Thank You, featuring all styles of songs he has written, recorded and produced over the years in collaboration with his large group of talented friends.
 This release features Right Here, Right Now, the debut original song performed by Shot of Poison [Listen here].

 Phil Cefalo has been on the New England music scene for thirty years, performing first as a drummer in original hard rock bands.
-He later spent many years behind the skins for the topmost Aerosmith tribute Draw the Line and then with Bon Jovi tribute Wanted Dead or Alive before landing his current role with Shot of Poison.
+He later spent many years behind the skins for the topmost Aerosmith tribute, Draw the Line, and then with Bon Jovi tribute Wanted Dead or Alive before landing his current role with Shot of Poison.
+Phil also hits the skins for local hard-rock cover band Creature Rock Feature does recording session work for a variety of rock artists.